-- e) Make sure "A" has enough stores, as they will lose flying bees, so won't be able to forage for a few days. - f) To replace the two frames of brood in "A", put two empty combs, preferably separated by a frame or two of brood, in the middle of the brood nest for the queen to lay up.
+- e) Make sure "A" has enough stores, as they will lose flying bees, so won't be able to forage for a few days. - f) To replace the two frames of brood in "A", put two empty combs in the middle of the brood nest for the queen to lay up.
 In normal circumstances I don't advise splitting brood in this way, but comb is less of a problem than foundation because the queen can lay in it more quickly and you will be checking the colony regularly anyway.
 Even though the colony has lost it's flying bees these two combs are normally laid up quite quickly.
-One alternative if you are concerned is to temporarily "park" a couple of frames from "A", without bees, in another colony and put the two empty combs in "A" 4-5 days before taking off nucs "B1" and "B2".
-This is before colony "A" is moved, but when it still has the flying bees.
-The "parked" frames can be used for the nuc's.
-Another alternative is to put the empty combs in another colony for their queen to lay up, then transfer to "A" instead of empty combs.
-There are many options!
+One alternative if you are concerned is to temporarily "park" a couple of frames from "A", without bees, in another colony and put the two empty combs in 4-5 days before taking off nucs "B1" and "B2", when colony "A" still has the flying bees.
+The "parked" frames can replace those removed.
+Another alternative is to put the empty combs in another colony for their queen to lay up.
+There are many options! - g) Replace the two food frames with empty combs in whichever hive they were removed from.

-- g) Replace the two food frames with empty combs in whichever hive they were removed from. - h) Returning foragers from "A" will come back to the original site, but are unable to find the hive.
-They should divide equally between the two nucs, but often favour one (say, "B1"), which causes more fanning at the entrance, so attracting more flying bees, causing imbalance.
+h) Returning foraging bees from "A" will come back to the original site, but are unable to find the hive.
+They will go into the closest hive or nuc, quickly favouring the one which is fanning the most (say, "B1").
+This will cause imbalance.
 If you see this happening, then move the one ("B1") that bees are attracted to the most sideways a few feet for a few minutes, so returning bees are diverted to "B2".
 When "B1" and "B2" are fanning equally, move "B1" back.
 You could also cover up the entrance for a few minutes with the roof.
 I often find less trouble if "B1" and "B2" are made up before moving "A", perhaps because both are fanning equally.
 This part is very important and needs attention, otherwise one will be very strong, the other very weak.
 Having said that there may be situations later where a stronger one may be a benefit.